tl-dr-community/js-tldr/README.md

 - `npm run build:search-index` - build static json for search index
 - `npm run dev` - run development server
 - Open the http://localhost:3000/

+## Production

+The website runs on Netlify.
+It's being built automatically from the latest changes in the master branch.

+You can see the list of deploys here: https://app.netlify.com/sites/js-tldr/deploys